TriodeGirl/Arduino-UNO-R4-Wake_from_interrupt-and-system-clock-switching/README.md

   3. With WFI but USB disabled = c.
 11.2 mA

 To properly get low-power operation some board mods are needed, as supplied the ON LED takes 8 to 9 mA from the +5V rail just by itself!
-It is likely that low-power modes are mostly of interest for stand-alone setups which are not connected to a host USB.
+It is likely that low-power modes are mostly of interest for stand-alone setups which are not connected to a host USB - but turning off the internal USB 3v3 regulator also removes the +3v3 from the board's Power-Header's pin.

 Board changes for Low_Power
 ===========================